ljoeckel/nim-yottadb/doc/dsl.md

 ```

 ## lock
-Lock upto 35 Global variables.
-Other processes trying to lock one of the globals will wait until the lock is released. {} Have to be used to enclose the variables and the optional timeout value.
+Lock upto 35 Global variables at once.
+Other processes trying to lock one of the globals will wait until the lock is released or a timeout expires.

+A {} has to be used to enclose more than one variable and an optional `timeout` value.

 A empty {} will release all locks.

-An optional `timeout` may be given to define the time in nsec how long to wait for a lock.
+A `timeout` defines the time in nsec how long to wait for a lock.
-Defaults to `timeout=2147483643` nano seconds, the value of YDB_LOCK_TIMEOUT.
+Defaults to 2147483643 nano seconds, the value of YDB_LOCK_TIMEOUT.
+The `timeout` value can also be specified in seconds with a decimal point.
+Values > 2.147 seconds are set to the default.

-Locks are visible in each Thread and each process on the same host.
+Locks are visible in each Thread.
+Global lock's affects each process on the same host.

-Each lock operation releases earlier locks.
+Each new lock operation releases earlier locks.

-A single variable can be added or removed to the lock table with '+' or '-'.
+A single variable can be added or removed to the lock table with '+' or '-' without releasing earlier locks.

-If lock: is called again, the previous locks are automatically released first.
 ```nim
 # Lock one variable at the time.
 Release old locks
 lock localvar